b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 > ***17** And many more such things did he say unto them, telling them that there could be no atonement made for the sins of men, but every man fared in this life according to the management of the creature; therefore every man prospered according to his genius, and that every man conquered according to his strength; and whatsoever a man did was no crime.*

-In my days of attending early-morning seminary, this statement is presented to invoke a righteous indignation in the sleep-deprived students; "no atonement to be made?
-I am outraged!
-This man is the one who is misled, not us righteous church-attending folks!"

 Examining one's worldview from an outside perspective is a good way to evaluate them&mdash; at minimum, it can help you practice how to articulate or defend your beliefs.
 Ideally, it would grant you some empathy for an outsider and their confusion over your dogma.

 Think of this theology from the perspective of an outsider like Korihor.
-"You believe that sins a) exist, b) prevent you from suffering for all eternity after you die, and c) will be atoned for by someone who isn't born yet.
-Bro, you don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors."
+"You believe that sins a) exist, b) will cause you to suffer for all eternity after you die, unless c) the sins be atoned for by someone who isn't born yet.
+Bro, not one of these things can be demonstrably proven.
+You don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors."

 Faring by consequence of self-management & prospering according to ones genius seems reasonable.
 Those things are more tangible.
 Life isn't always so simple, but we could forgive an entry-level philosophy student for landing on that conclusion.